FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/beef/chili_beef_stovetop.md

 7. Boil for 5-10 minutes, stirring constantly to ensure chili does not bubble over.
 Reduce heat to simmer and add spices and 1-2 diced chipotle peppers.
 To start, use the amounts listed above, but you can always add more to your preference.

-8. Allow chili to simmer for a minimum of 2 hours, stirring every 5-10 minutes or so.
+8. Allow chili to simmer for a minimum of 2 hours (longer is better), stirring every 5-10 minutes or so.
 (The longer it can simmer, the better!
 Taste the chili occasionally.
 The spices can take a while to come together, so begin conservatively and add more as needed.)

 9. Approx 30-40 minutes before you wish to serve, add the can of tomato paste and bake the corn bread (if using).
 (If chili is still a bit runny after 40 min, mix a 1:1 ratio of warm water and cornstarch.
 Slowly add this a few tsp at a time to help thicken the chili.)